leonp/sherlock-holmes/_chapters/the-five-orange-pips-ch1.md

 printed the treble K which I had read in the morning upon the envelope.
 </p><p>
-“&‘I wish you, John,’ said my uncle, ‘to witness my will.
+“‘I wish you, John,’ said my uncle, ‘to witness my will.
 I leave my estate, with all its advantages and all its disadvantages, to my brother, your father, whence it will, no doubt, descend to you.
 If you can enjoy it in peace, well and good!
 If you find you